Serious injuries reported in explosion at VA hospital

 WEST HAVEN, Conn.
 (AP) - There have been serious injuries in an explosion at a Veterans Affairs hospital in Connecticut, an official said Friday.

 State and federal investigators are responding to the VA Medical Center in West Haven, Brian Foley, a top aide to state Public Safety Commissioner James Rovella, said in a text message to The Associated Press.
-He cited “an explosion type incident” with “serious injuries.”
+He cited “an explosion type incident” with “serious injuries.

+The television station WTNH reported that smoke could be seen rising from the building.

 State police earlier said they were assisting with an investigation of an explosion at the VA building in West Haven at the request of the city’s fire marshal.